Know How to Deal with Idols and Advantages (and other Rules/Game Mechanics)

 But if everyone knows you have this advantage, you may well have put a big target on yourself – again, like Stephen did in Second Chance.
 So you need to decide whether to share information about what the advantage does, or just burn it up by using it right away.
 That decision must take into account what the specific advantage does.
 If it’s so powerful that you think it’s worth the risk, then take that chance.
 But you have to know what you’re getting yourself into.
 Some advantages are basically just traps for unwitting players, others can only really be useful in very specific situations.

 We also need to discuss fake idols.
 In recent seasons we’ve seen quite an uptick in the creation and use of fakes, with some people turning into an art form.
 Heck, there have been so many that some weren’t even shown on TV because they ended up not mattering.
 As fakes have been proliferating, so have ways of detecting them, with people now expecting to see not just the idol but the full note as well.
-So if you’re going to make a fake idol, you’d better either have a note from a real idol or a damn good reason why you don’t have one – and those are hard to come by, though last season the producers gave out a genuine fake idol, which confuses matters even more!
+So if you’re going to make a fake idol, you’d better either have a note from a real idol or a damn good reason why you don’t have one – and those are hard to come by, though in one season the producers gave out a genuine fake idol, which confuses matters even more!
 Every situation with a fake idol will be somewhat different, but whatever you do, don’t use your fake idol in a way that pushes you into the realm of scheming and plotting too much.
 This almost happened to Domenick early in Ghost Island when he had a real idol and a fake idol and was trying to double-bluff people.
 He lucked out in that they decided not to target him, but an ally instead – but ally Morgan wasn’t so lucky!
 The main point to take away here is that if you’re going to make a fake idol, whether to give to someone else or to try to protect yourself, it had better have a damn good story to go along with it.

-As a new addition to this rule, we also have a bit to say about game mechanics – everything from rock draws to stepping down from a challenge for food to final four firemaking.
+As a newer addition to this rule, we also have a bit to say about game mechanics – everything from rock draws to stepping down from a challenge for food to final four firemaking.

 We’ll start with rock draws, which of course is a topic near and not-so-dear to Jessica Lewis.
 There are times when it’s ridiculous to put your game at risk on a rock draw, and other times when it’s absolutely essential.
 Ridiculous times would be very early in the game when you have plenty of time to maneuver.
 Essential times would be like Jessica herself, who was in a solid alliance against another solid alliance who wanted her gone.
 If she hadn’t held strong, she would’ve sealed her own fate because she never could’ve broken into the opposing alliance and they would’ve tossed her as soon as they had the opportunity.
 Even if by some miracle they hadn’t and she’d made it to the end, she would have burned every bridge in the game and been absolutely unable to win.
 On the other hand, winner Adam told us in our Why Adam Won redux podcast that if he had drawn the wrong rock instead of her, he believed she would’ve had a good chance of winning instead of him!